GeorgeArgyros/sflearn/README.md

 user input.

 For more details, see the paper:

 **Back in Black: Towards Formal, Black-Box Analysis of Sanitizers and Filters**

 _George Argyros, Ioannis Stais, Angelos D. Keromytis and Aggelos Kiayias_

 ## Requirements

+There are no external dependencies.

 ## Installation

 ## Usage

-In order to use this library one should inherit one of the learning algorithm classes, either MealyMachineLearner, or TransducerLearner  and define the methods membership\_query and equivalence\_query.
+In order to use this library one should inherit one of the learning algorithm classes, either `MealyMachineLearner`, or `TransducerLearner`  and define the methods membership\_query and `equivalence\_query`.
 For more details regarding the logic of these methods consult the paper.

 The examples/ directory contains a number of practical examples on how to use